hl7au/au-fhir-base/docs/build-pipeline.md

   `production` environment's required reviewers (gates every S3 sync).
 - **Revert-when-merged:** once the 5 publisher changes ship in a released jar and the config lands in `hl7au/publications`, switch the workflows back to `_updatePublisher.sh -f -y` + `hl7au/publications`.
-- **One-time placeholder migration** (see "Making milestones cheap"): run once over the full prod tree with the dynamic jar so existing old pages get the client-side placeholder; until then they keep the baked (stale) banner.
+- **One-time publish-box migration** (see "Making milestones cheap"): run `migrate-publish-box.yml` once per tree (preprod first, prod later) so existing pages get the marked-up accurate-as-published banner, the per-version manifests are written, and `package-list.js`/`publish-box.js` are deployed.
 Required before the first dynamic milestone goes to prod.
+Re-running is safe (already-migrated pages are skipped).
 - Confirm whether GitHub-hosted runners need sizing up for the publisher's RAM/disk.
 - Milestone publishing was historically flaky ("milestone failing" commits); it's now the same lean path as working, but still warrants a milestone dry-run before the first production milestone.